 Prince Charles and Lady Diana have two sons: Prince William from 1982 and Prince Henry from 1984.

-In 2011 Prince William married Catherine Middleton and together they have two children: Prince George from 2013 and Princess Charlotte from 2015.
+In 2011 Prince William married Catherine Middleton and together they have two children: Prince George from 2013, Princess Charlotte from 2015, and Prince Louis from 2018.

 Queen Elizabeth II’s Predecessors